 How to upload a component

-To upload components to a repository, select a hosted repository in the Browse feature and then click on the Upload component button, which will display the screen shown below.
+To upload components to a repository, select a hosted repository in the Browse feature and then click on the Upload component button.
+This will bring up a form for you to select the file to upload and provide additional details.

 The details depend on the format but, generally to upload a component, fill out all of the required fields and click on the Upload button.
-Once the upload completes successfully, the form will be cleared and a message appears with a link to the component you uploaded, as seen here:
+Once the upload completes successfully, the form will be cleared and a message appears with a link to the component you uploaded.

-If you click this link, you will be taken to the Search feature where you can further inspect the component you uploaded.
+If you select this link, you will be taken to the Search feature where you can further inspect the component you uploaded.
 This is a cross-repository search, so you can easily detect whether an identical component already exists in another repository.
-This is demonstrated here:

 Maven - Uploading a Pom File with Artifacts